SAP-samples/cap-service-integration-codejam/exercises/05-add-test-data/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

 1. Is CSV data supplied for the entire external service, or just a single entity within that?
 What about at the property level within the entity?

+1. Normally, one might expect data files to be provided at the persistence layer, i.e. somewhere within the `db/` directory.
+But the data we provided here was not in there.
+Where was it, and why?
+Would it work if you put it into `db/data/`?

 ---